sabarrett/obsidian-blog-test/_posts/pokemon-hms-an-autopsy.md

 [^2]: Please note that, while I knew Pikachu's move pool was very shallow before I started writing this, I didn't cherry pick Charizard -- I didn't even know his Gen I move pool before I started writing this.
 I just thought, "Who's likely to have a deep move pool in Gen I?" and looked up whoever I thought of.
 I was honestly surprised to only see two types in all of Charizard's level up learn set, but I shouldn't have been. _This is just what Gen I move pools look like._

 ![[Pasted image 20241116120155.png]]
 Throughout all of Charizard's life, it will essentially learn two types of moves: Normal type attacking moves, and Fire type attacking moves.
 You need to dip into TMs to have any use at all for half of Charizard's move slots!
-Adding in TM options still only gives us a few more viable choices for our beloved starter, bringing the total number of useful moves by endgame close to around 8.
-But TMs distort our number of options a bit -- since most TMs cannot be replenished, any one we use on Charizard is one we can't use anywhere else.
+Adding in TM options still only gives us a few more viable choices for our beloved starter, bringing the total number of useful moves by endgame to around 8.
+But TMs distort our number of options a bit -- since most TMs cannot be replenished, any TM we use on Charizard is one we can't use anywhere else.
 So if there are, say, a total 10 good TMs, they can't use up more than 10 of our 24 slots -- the other 14 options have to come from each individual Pokémon's level up learn set.

 Now, 8 options is still more than 4, so it's definitely possible to fill out all four move slots!
 But in company like this, we're not exactly missing out on much if we use a slot on Strength.
-Frankly, if we threw Cut onto Charmeleon in the early game, it wouldn't be that great of a loss.
+Frankly, if we naively threw Cut onto Charmeleon in the early game, it wouldn't be that great of a loss.
 We just don't have that many ways to get all 4 move slots to put in work for us, so throwing one away on even 5 of your 6 Pokémon is just not that great a cost.

 This is in stark contrast to future generations.
 As the generations went on, _Pokémon_ combat got better and better.
 Part of the reason for this is that there are many more moves, and many more _good_ moves.
 By as early as Gen IV, not only was it easy to fill out all 4 of any given Pokémon's move slots, it was consistently difficult to choose which moves to keep!
 In an environment where each move slot has so many good options, even 5 HMs would have felt burdensome.
 But _8_ HMs?
 That feels downright oppressive!